-Building a foundation of respect - Part 33
+Building A Foundation Of Respect – Part 33

 Does your organization create a workplace environment that encourages innovative thinking?

 Did you know?
 A respectful and inclusive workplace supports the diversity that fosters innovation.
 A research study found that diversity in leadership is a significant factor in driving innovation, and that leaders who have two types of diversity are most effective at unlocking innovation: inherent diversity and acquired diversity.
-Visit www.buildforce.ca/toolkit for the tools to help your organization find new ways to encourage innovative thinking.We usually think of innovation as a technology breakthrough that transforms human life.
-But innovation is more simply “the successful application of new ideas” (see the BuildForce Performance Benchmarking Blog, February 28, 2019).
+Visit www.dev-bf-hub.pantheonsite.io/toolkit for the tools to help your organization find new ways to encourage innovative thinking.

 The question then is, where do new ideas come from, and how do they get applied?